 - Personal capabilities and physical status.
 Aging adults often have declining physical abilities in areas such as eyesight, hearing, and balance.
 Fear of falling and other accidents can make these people reluctant to leave the safety of their homes.

 - Living environment.
 Many community settings are not aging-friendly.
-Design that makes it difficult to walk may contribute to older adults’ isolation and negatively impact quality of life.
+Design that makes it difficult to walk may contribute to older adults’ isolation and negatively impact the quality of life.

 - Geography and accessibility.
 A disproportionate percentage of America’s elderly population lives in rural areas, which have higher incidences of poverty and less access to community resources such as activity centers, grocery stores, pharmacies, and town halls.
 Lack of transportation or staffing for senior-friendly sites and activities can contribute to this challenge.
 In metro areas, where public transportation is plentiful, the elderly population may face challenges utilizing the available options.